lst85/protoc-gen-jsonschema/README.md

 Protobuf to JSON Schema and OpenAPI v3 compiler
 ================================================
-This is a protoc plugin that takes protocol buffers definitions and converts them into JSONSchemas or OpenAPI v.3 documents.
+This is a protoc plugin that takes protocol buffers definitions and converts them into JSON Schemas or OpenAPI v.3 documents.

 This will hopefully be useful for people who define their data using ProtoBuf, but use JSON for the "wire" format.